LashawnFofung/Cryptopunks-NFT-Analysis-Project/README.md

 - Comparative analysis of highest and lowest sale prices for each NFT.
 - Identification of the most sold NFT each month/year and its associated price.
 - Calculation of total monthly sales volume.
-- Counting transactions for a specific wallet.
-- Development of an "estimated average value calculator" to account for outlier sales and provide a more representative daily average price.

 <h1></h1>